 High-Level Vision and Business Case

-Start with the fundamental question: why are we building this?
+Start with the question: why are we building this?
 This section links the product to company strategy, explains the customer problem, and outlines the business opportunity.

 A strong business case doesnât just justify the project; it becomes the north star for every decision.
 If a proposed feature doesnât directly support the core purpose, itâs probably scope creep.